Seneca people: Seneca today

-While it is not known exactly how many Seneca there are, the three federally recognized tribes are the Seneca Nation of Indians and the Tonawanda Band of Seneca Indians in New York State and the Seneca-Cayuga Tribe of Oklahoma.
-A fourth group of Seneca people reside in Canada, where many are part of Six Nations in Ontario.
+While it is not known exactly how many Seneca there are, there are three federally recognized tribes in the United States, the Seneca Nation of Indians and the Tonawanda Band of Seneca Indians in New York State and the Seneca-Cayuga Tribe of Oklahoma.
+In Canada, Seneca reside at Six Nations in Ontario, where they are enrolled in the Konadaha Seneca First Nation and Niharondasa Seneca First Nation.

 Approximately 10,000 Seneca live near Lake Erie.
 About 7,800 people are citizens of the Seneca Nation of Indians.
 These members live or work on five reservations in New York: the Allegany (which contains the city of Salamanca); the Cattaraugus near Gowanda, New York; the Buffalo Creek Territory located in downtown Buffalo; the Niagara Falls Territory located in Niagara Falls, New York; and the Oil Springs Reservation, near Cuba.
 Few Seneca reside at the Oil Springs, Buffalo Creek, or Niagara territories due to the small amount of land at each.
 The last two territories are held and used specifically for the gaming casinos which the tribe has developed.

 The Tonawanda Band of Seneca Indians has about 1,200 citizens who live on their Tonawanda Reservation near Akron, New York.

 The third federally recognized tribe is the Seneca-Cayuga Tribe of Oklahoma who live near Miami, Oklahoma.
 They are descendants of Seneca and Cayuga who had migrated from New York into Ohio before the Revolutionary War, under pressure from European encroachment.
 They were removed to Indian Territory west of the Mississippi River in the 1830s.

-Many Seneca and other Iroquois migrated into Canada during and after the Revolutionary War, where the Crown gave them land in compensation for what was lost in their traditional territories.
-Some 10,000 to 25,000 Seneca are citizens of Six Nations Reserve and reside on the Grand River Territory, the major Iroquois reserve, near Brantford, Ontario.
+Many Seneca and other Haudenosaunee migrated into Canada during and after the Revolutionary War, where the Crown gave them land in compensation for what was lost in their traditional territories.
+Some 10,000 to 25,000 Seneca are citizens of the Konadaha Seneca First Nation and Niharondasa Seneca First Nation at Six Nations of the Grand River, the major Haudenosaunee reserve near Brantford, Ontario..

 Enrolled members of the Seneca Nation also live elsewhere in the United States; some moved to urban locations for work.

 The Seneca language was rated "critically endangered" in 2007, with fewer than 50 fluent speakers, primarily the elderly.
 Efforts are currently underway to preserve and revitalize the language.